 Bac Sucré Annual Event (June)

-Le Bac Sucré is now a delicious annual event in June.
+Le Bac Sucré has been an annual event in June to promote the local artisans.
 Created by Florence Mazo Koenig and first inaugurated in 2015 by the Mayor of the 7th (Rachida Dati), the event highlights the creative artisans' savoir-faire.
-Alas, the event has been postponed in the last couple of years, but here's hoping it continues.
+Alas, the event has been postponed in the last few years, but it's planned to continue in 2025.

 None of this post is sponsored.